 100.00 Introduction and Purpose

 The University's General Operations budget incurs expenses related to activities that derive income from outside sales, F&A cost recoveries, and other self-supporting activities.
-For example, central costs for payroll processing, accounts payable services, etc., are incurred which support such activities.
+For example, central costs for payroll processing, accounts payable services, information technology, liability insurance, etc., are incurred which support such activities.
 To recover a portion of the costs deemed to benefit these outside activities, an administrative fee is charged to all designated funds.
-The fee is calculated based on 4% of the designated funds' expenditures.
-Certain funds are assessed the 4% fee based on actual expenditures, while others pay their share of the fee through a lump sum payment.
+The fee is calculated based on a percentage of the designated funds' expenditures.
 Certain indexes have been granted exemptions, and certain account codes have also been exempted, from this fee.

 200.00 Policy

-Unless specifically exempted in writing by the Vice President for Administration and Finance in accordance with this policy, each expenditure in MSU-Bozeman's Designated fund group shall be charged a 4% administrative fee.
+The administrative fee percentage is reviewed, set, and communicated annually by the Vice President for Administration and Finance.
+Unless specifically exempted in writing by the Vice President for Administration and Finance in accordance with this policy, each expenditure in MSU-Bozeman's Designated fund group shall be charged the administrative fee.

 A list of currently exempted indexes, funds and account codes is attached as Exhibit A.

 300.00 Procedure